Dr. Gary Tanchak, D.C.

 • Temporalis

-In the case of severe jaw pain or clicking/clunking of the jaw during movement, schedule an evaluation with a physiotherapist who has specialty training in TMD.
-They can perform special manual techniques to improve your symptoms, and teach you techniques to relieve pain and tension at home.
+If you experience severe jaw pain or clicking/clunking during movement, schedule an evaluation with a physiotherapist specializing in TMD.
+They can perform special manual techniques to improve your symptoms and teach you techniques to relieve pain and tension at home.

 TheraFace PRO facial health device